Updated: Jun 3

-Saratoga stood in awe as the field of the nation’s top three-year olds hit the top of the stretch in the 2016 Gr.1 Travers Stakes.
+Saratoga stood in awe as the field of the nation’s top three-year olds hit the top of the stretch in the 2016 Travers Stakes (G1).
 The favorite, Exaggerator, was lost in the dust while a horse who had just won an Allowance race in California was taking command.

 The tremendous, grey horse was running away from his competitors with such ease that it was almost unbelievable.
 That horse was Arrogate and this is his story.

 On April 11 in 2013, Clearsky Farm’s mare Bubbler foaled Arrogate.
 Bubbler had been a pretty successful racehorse, winning stakes races in 2009 and 2010.
 Bubbler was not just a winner, but also boasted a good female line; her grand-dam, Meadow Star, was named Champion Two-Year Old Filly in 1990.